 - Proof of smog inspection, if required.

-- Proof of paying outstanding fees, if required.
+- Proof of payment for outstanding fees, if required.

-- Check or money order made payable to the DMV
+- Check or money order for your renewal fee, made payable to the DMV.

 Mail documents and payment to:

 - Sacramento, CA 94269